-As one of your constituents, I urge your support for substantive immigration reform that includes a path to permanent residency for undocumented immigrants, family reunification, demilitarizing the U.S.-Mexico border, and a halt to worksite raids and detention.
-I also ask that you include our state's immigrants in the policy debate and in your deliberations.
+The U.S. needs substantive reform that includes a path to permanent residency for undocumented immigrants, family reunification, demilitarization of the U.S.-Mexico border, and a halt to worksite raids and detention.

 The proposed legislation will tear apart families and separate people from their loved ones.
 It falls short of what we need to fix the nation's broken, out-of-date immigration system.
 I ask you to support several changes to the legislation.

 I support a path to legal residency and eventual citizenship for the many workers and families who have built a life in this country.
 The proposed legislation includes unreasonable provisions, including lengthy waiting periods, fines, a new "merit"-based system, and other punitive hurdles.
 These new barriers mean that millions of immigrants would need to wait an inordinate amount of time, to permanent residents and pay the equivalent of up to six months wages.
 I urge you to support fair and realistic amendments to remove these hurdles.

 Family unity is vital to our nation and the foundation for effective integration.
 To keep families together, please co-sponsor amendments that protect family visa applicants and advocate for the elimination of the May 1, 2005 application cut-off date in the proposal; it would annul many family visa applications and create a new bureaucratic problem for the nation's immigration system.